How to set effective goals for your small business

 Start with a vision

 Before you set specific goals, you must have a clear vision.
 Think of your vision as your business's ultimate destination.
-Having a strong vision will guide your goals and make sure they line up with your long-term aims.
+Having a strong vision statement will guide your goals and make sure they line up with your long-term aims.

 How to define your vision: Questions to ask yourself